- Optimizely Web Experimentation

-New visitors are evaluated by Optimizely for the experiment and bucketed randomly into the remaining variations.
+New visitors are evaluated by Optimizely Web Experimentation for the experiment and bucketed randomly into the remaining variations.
 This means no new visitors are bucketed into the stopped variation.

-In Web, visitors who were already bucketed into the stopped variation see the native web page, with no experiment or variation code added.
+In Optimizely Web Experimentation, visitors who were already bucketed into the stopped variation see the native web page, with no experiment or variation code added.